-Because Value investments typically present with some level of operational issues, skilled operators can find exceptional opportunities to purchase a property at a discount to its replacement cost and improve/stabilize it before selling for a profit.
+Because this type of commercial real estate investments typically present with some level of operational issues, skilled operators can find exceptional opportunities to purchase a property at a discount to its replacement cost and improve/stabilize it before selling for a profit.
 For example, we like grocery store anchored retail centers in high traffic locations where we can use our operational expertise to re-tenant the property and add cosmetic enhancements to the facade.

 Value investments tend to be a good fit for individuals with a medium to high degree of risk tolerance and a longer term time horizon.

 Speculative investments offer a classic boom/bust scenario.
 They carry the most risk, but they also offer the chance for the highest return.
 These are projects that could return multiples of the original investment or end in foreclosure.

 The speculative real estate investment strategy is characterized by properties with high leverage (e.g. low down payment), marginal locations, significant structural, operational, financial, management or occupancy issues.
 Examples include the major reposition of a large property or a ground up new development that may require the owners/investors to go multiple years without the property producing any income.
 But, speculative investments can also deliver handsome rewards – in excess of 20% – for those that are successful.